T-Dynamos/USBtoBLHid/README.md

 # USBtoBLHid

 USB HID to Bluetooth HID converter app for Android.

-It make any USB keyboard or mouse to become Bluetooth keyboard or mouse, by using Android device as bridge.
+Turn your wired USB keyboard and mouse into a Bluetooth keyboard and mouse by using an Android device as a bridge.

 ## What this project does
 - Take input from USB keyboard or USB mouse.